As it’s that dreadful time of year again, I have dusted off this letter to Father Christmas. Bah humbug!

-But you didn’t turn up again this year did you Santa?
+You’re not going to turn up again this year are you?
 It was just the same with the tooth fairy earlier this year when I had a wisdom tooth removed.
-You mythical characters are completely unreliable.

 Christmas isn’t what it used to be.